django-cms/django-cms/docs/contributing/code.rst

 **must** demonstrate the bug with a test to avoid regressions and to check that the fix works.

-We have an IRC channel, our `django-cms-developers`_ email list, and of course the code reviews mechanism on GitHub - do use them.
+We have `a Slack group <https://www.django-cms.org/slack>`_, our `django-cms-developers`_ email list, and of course the code reviews mechanism on GitHub - do use them.

-If you don't have an IRC client, you can `join our IRC channel using the KiwiIRC web client
-<https://kiwiirc.com/client/irc.freenode.net/django-cms>`_, which works pretty well.

 .. _contributing_frontend: